manami-project/anime-offline-database/README.md

 If you want to contribute, please read the [contribution guidelines](./.github/CONTRIBUTING.md) first.

 ## Structure
-This repository contains two files.
-The database file itself and a file to support the automated process containing IDs which don't exist anymore on the meta data provider's site.
+This repository contains various JSON files.
+The database file itself as well as one file containing IDs of dead entries for each meta data provider to support the automated process.

 ### anime-offline-database.json